1999 STCC National Cup Finalists

 The Club won the Sevens Championship and reached the Small Clubs Cup Final in 1999, won the Johnston Cup in 2000, and in 2001 the 1st XI (playing in Grade 2) and Under 13’s both achieved their league and Cup doubles.

-Though the once lethal bounce of the wicket has been tamed, for the Club, always knocking on the door of Grade 1 success, the elusive prize still awaits.
+Huge efforts to improve the ground have borne fruit as Stonehaven was voted the 2nd best wicket in the NES SCIO league in 2018.
+Though the once lethal bounce of the wicket has been tamed, for the Club, often knocking on the door of Grade 1, this elusive prize still awaits.

 A club record and opening stand of 264 for no wicket was achieved by Ashley Morton and Andrew Hinchcliffe against St Ronalds in the Aberdeenshire Cup in 2003.